Exclusive - Venezuela's international reserves to rise $4 billion: minister

 "If the money is included in the reserves, Venezuela's resources will be shown in a more transparent way," said Rodriguez in a telephone interview.
 "It makes it clear that the money could be used for debt service."

-Maduro said in September that a single fund at the Central Bank would help instil confidence in Venezuela's capacity to pay its foreign debt.
+Maduro said in September that a single fund at the Central Bank would help instill confidence in Venezuela's capacity to pay its foreign debt.

 Venezuelan bonds on average have dropped 28 percent since that announcement, according to JPMorgan's index.